timpeskett/schedulersim/README.md

 1. COMPILING AND RUNNING
 -------------------------------------------------------------------------
-Note well: The "assignment root directory" referenced from here on is the directory that contains the files for the assignment (including this README file).

-1.1 -- Steps to compile part 1 (Round robin simulator):
+1. -- Steps to compile part 1 (Round robin simulator):
 	1. Navigate to the assignment root directory
 	2. Use the following sequence of commands to compile part 1 cd rr